-The average instructor: student ratio in culinary arts classes is 1:14 in both lecture and lab courses.
-This is in keeping with the overall college ratio (1:13) in general and developmental education.
+The average instructor: student ratio in baking and pastry classes is 1:18 in both lecture and lab courses.
+The overall college ratio in general and developmental education is (1:13).
 Southwestern does not utilize teaching assistants.

 4. Describe the program for professional development of faculty, including staff of off-site facilities.
 Distinguish between professional development that focuses on technical skills versus instructional skills.
 Be specific.
 Include the budget allocation, release time conditions, and how action plans are developed.